 The world is an amazing place wouldn’t you agree?
-We think so, and that’s why we like travelling with our kids.
+We think so, and that’s why we like traveling with our kids.

-We want them to explore the world beyond their neighbourhood and discover new cultures and ideas.
+We want them to explore the world beyond their neighborhood and discover new cultures and ideas.

 But as we can’t always be on vacation, I was excited to find the Little Passports kids subscriptions boxes that aim to teach children about geography and the world around us.

 - 2 Our first Little Passports subscription box